 We could approach this overall problem for the perspective of the Law: We could curb teenage pregnancy by punishing the people involved.
 We could show them the error of their ways and shame them.
 We could show them role models of other kids that have become great successes by being chaste.
 Or we could take a more worldly law approach and find ways to take away the outcomes of uncontrolled natural impulses.

 Is any of this going to bring about true repentance, forgiveness, and change?
 The answer is no.

 The relationship with the Child of the only unwed-but-virgin mother is the answer.
 Repentance and mercy must be preached into the broken homes.
 Forgiveness must be offered to fallen sinners and to those tempted to sin.
 Especially when there is no family available where all gather around the dinner table nightly, to give thanks and to “break bread,” the Lord’s Table must be shown as the meal together with our heavenly family.
 Here the love between Father and Son is perfect and proceeds to call, enlightens and sanctifies us in the Holy Spirit.

 Policies and programs, teachers and school boards can do their best to use their God-given reason to help curb the manifestations of sin in our schools and world, but the true answer to the problem is in the hands of our Lord and His Church.
 The answer for our own personal chastity lies in Word and Sacrament and daily repentance and contrition.
 God will answer our prayers and send us comfort and escape from temptation when the old Adam is screaming at us to use his solutions.

-We also have the ultimate honor to invite those who are hurting and looking for sinful solutions to come with us, to come home to Church, where they too can receive the forgiveness that is lacking in our families and be fed on food that gives us life and salvation.
+We also have the ultimate honor to invite those who are hurting and looking for sinful solutions to come with us, to come home to Church, where they too can receive the forgiveness that is lacking in our families and is fed on food that gives us life and salvation.